Partner With Us - Yellowstone to Yukon Conservation Initiative

 Y2Y provides small grants to fund projects and annually invests in groups that further our mission.
 These on-the-ground projects complement the efforts of Y2Y and mobilize work and research that we wouldn’t be able to do on our own.

-Apply for the 2024 grant cycle now
+Apply for the 2025 grant cycle soon

 Since 1998, Y2Y has invested in grassroots organizations and other groups through our annual partner grants program.
 These on-the-ground projects complement the efforts of Y2Y and mobilize work that we wouldn’t be able to do on our own.